WheatonCS/Lexos/README.md

 Lexos is not intended for advanced text mining work such as might be accomplished by users of higher-end statistical languages like R (although those users might benefit from its pre-processing functions).
-Lexos functions are implemented in Python, which continues to impress us as an alternative to R, and our research group has made significant discoveries using tools with Lexos tools (see [References](http://wheatoncollege.edu/lexomics/publications-grants/).
+Lexos functions are implemented in Python, which continues to impress us as an alternative to R, and our research group has made significant discoveries using Lexos tools (see [References](http://wheatoncollege.edu/lexomics/publications-grants/).

 ## System Architecture (in brief)